spress/spress.yosymfony.com/docs/2.0/developers/events-list/index.md

         // Get url key:
         $url = $repository['url'];

-        // Add new key (will be accessible in your template):
+        // Add new key (it will be accessible in your template):
         $repository['description_site'] = 'Nice!!'
     });
 ```

 #### Add new converter {#add-new-converter}

-Converter can to extend Spress to support new type of content.
+Converter can extend Spress to support new type of content.

 ```
 $subscriber->addEventListener('spress.start',